 Credit risk is the risk arising from the uncertainty of an obligor's ability to perform its contractual obligations.
 Credit risk is one of the core risks assumed in pursuit of Zenith Bank's business objectives.
 The principal activity of the Bank is granting credit facilities.
 Zenith Bank Plc is exposed to credit risk through direct lending, issuance of guarantees and investment activities.
 It is the most significant risk type in terms of regulatory capital requirements.
 Credit decisions in Zenith Bank Plc are based on an in-depth review of the obligor's creditworthiness and track record.
-The credit portfolio is managed at aggregate level to optimize the exposures to this risk.
+The credit portfolio is managed at aggregate level to optimize the exposures given the risk levels being carried.